Payment Stolen by Impostor Will Not Be Covered Under Computer Fraud, Court Rules

 Then the fraud was discovered.

 Allnex recovered $262,444, but Daewoo still wanted the remaining $367,613 to satisfy its original bill.
 Allnex disagreed.
-The company said that the unrecovered wire payments to the imposter satisfied the balance owed, and it was not responsible to pay that amount again.
+The company said that the unrecovered wire payments to the impostor satisfied the balance owed, and it was not responsible to pay that amount again.

 Travelers pointed to the policy’s computer fraud provision: “[t]he Company will pay the Insured for the Insured’s direct loss of, or direct loss from damage to, Money, Securities, and Other Property directly caused by Computer Fraud.”

 In Travelers’ eyes, computer fraud was defined as “when someone hacks or obtains unauthorized access to or entry to a computer in order to make an unauthorized transfer.”
 The insurer said that no Daewoo computer w as hacked.
-The imposter used their own computer and created a fake account.
+The impostor used their own computer and created a fake account.